facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 # S.O.L.I.D and Liskov

-Unfortunately, many programmers use inheritance as a solution to all problems, without thinking that other methods exist, without knowing or trying other principles that regulate or support to develop in object oriented design.
+Unfortunately, many programmers use inheritance as a solution to all problems, without knowing or trying other principles that regulate or support to develop in object oriented design.
 Principles like **S.O.L.I.D** or others.

 -- qui
 Let's see fowhat he says in more detail.